Did You Receive an Ethicon Physiomesh Flexible Composite Mesh or Atrium C-QUR Mesh Product During Hernia Repair Surgery?

 Plaintiffs have filed lawsuits against Ethicon claiming injuries related to Physiomesh Flexible Composite Mesh.
 Atrium Medical also faces a slew of lawsuits concerning its C-QUR Mesh line of products and alleged bowel obstruction, allergic reaction, and inflammation issues related to the product’s O3FA coating.
 On behalf of plaintiffs claiming severe health issues following Atrium C-QUR hernia mesh surgery, a panel of federal judges established a multi-district litigation in December 2016, centralizing all of the cases in the U.S. District Court for New Hampshire before Judge Landya B. McCafferty.

 Experienced attorneys are investigating the risks of Ethicon’s Physiomesh Flexible Composite Mesh and Atrium Medical’s C-QUR Mesh line of products and are monitoring all developments.
-If you or a loved one received an Ethicon Physiomesh Flexible Composite Mesh or Atrium Medical C-QUR Mesh product during hernia repair surgery and have experienced complications or underwent revision surgery, please call us at (888) 984-7988 or fill out the Contact Form.
+If you or a loved one received an Ethicon Physiomesh Flexible Composite Mesh or Atrium Medical C-QUR Mesh product during hernia repair surgery and have experienced complications or underwent revision surgery, please call us at (888) 984-7988 or fill out the free case evaluation form.